The Powerpuff Girls Opening Parodies / Professor Utonium Spilling Chemical X

 Origin

-In the beginning of it's history online, there were two decisive ways in which it was used in memes.
+In the beginning of its history online, there were two ways in which it was used in memes.
 In the first instance, it was used in GIF format with the professor mixing the pot before hitting the Chemical X, which would be replaced by something else causing a Bait-and-Switch by surprising the viewer with something unexpected, as seen in the two anonymous examples from 2012 below.

 The secondary usage for the scene in memes was for it to be the subject of Redraws, a meme genre that has persisted for decades.
-For instance, on July 9th, 2012, Nik, from the blog M!NiCR!T, posted a comic about Team Fortress 2 (below, left)[1] using that scene as a reference.
-On August 28th, 2013, on Tumblr, accordingtodevin posted another such comic (below, right)[2] talking about the Biblical genesis, which gained over 471,000 notes.
+For instance, on July 9th, 2012, Nik, from the blog M!NiCR!T,[1] posted a comic about Team Fortress 2 (below, left) using the scene as a reference.
+On August 28th, 2013, on Tumblr,[2] accordingtodevin posted another such comic (below, right) talking about the Biblical genesis, which gained over 471,000 notes.

 Spread

 One of the earliest uses of the scene as a proper meme template was with it being a five-panel meme, with the original four-panels being from the intro sequence, in which the professor is adding the different ingredients, which are accented by Object Labeling, and then a last panel reflecting what the result of the various chemicals mixing together ended up creating.
-This can be seen in the early example uploaded to Tumblr by the Tumblr user Noragito[5] on June 10th, 2014, in which the character Satsuki from Kill La Kill is used as the end result (shown below).
+This can be seen in the early example uploaded to Tumblr[5] by user Noragito on June 10th, 2014, in which the character Satsuki from Kill La Kill is used as the end result (shown below).

 Relevant Examples